OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 and you have published your first layer.

 .. note::
-    If you look at this layer in the layer preview it doesn't look very good but that is just the default style.
+    Don't worry if the layer preview doesn't look very good as it is using the default style.
 In the next section we will look at producing a nicer style.

 You can follow the same step with the other layers in the directory by using the :guilabel:`Add a new resource` button on the layers page.
 Just select the natural earth store from the drop down box to get back to the store's page.